wrf/supermatrix/README.md

 `check_supermatrix_alignments.py -a philippe2009_FullAlignment.phy -p philippe2009_partitions.txt -f phylip-relaxed -m philippe2009_occupancy_matrix.tab`

 ## draw_matrix_occupancy.R ##
 A graph of matrix occupancy can be generated with the accompanied R script.
 Genes that are present are colored blue, partial genes are red, and absent genes are white, for each taxa.
 Taxa with 100% occupancy are colored green, while those with under 50% are colored purple.
+The taxon order in the graph is the same order as given in the supermatrix alignment, which is then preserved in the matrix occupancy chart above.
+Taxa can be reordered arbitrarily in either file.

-The script can be run in the terminal like:
+The script can be run in the terminal as:

 `Rscript draw_matrix_occupancy.R philippe2009_occupancy_matrix.tab`